PepkorIT/beach-day/docs/getting-started/step2.md

 # Adding a test environment (Step 2)
 Now that we have a basic jasmine test in place and we have seen how to run and generate our beach-day report.
 Lets dive in a bit deeper to understand some of the utilities of the framework.

 As an HTTP testing framework one of the major requirements is to make a sequence of related HTTP calls that build up information and use that information in further HTTP calls.
-This mimics user interaction in the consuming application.
+This mimics user interaction a consumer application.
 Additionally if there are any test failures in this sequence, we wouldn't want any further calls to be executed after a failure as their data may depend on previous calls.

 A jasmine test has the concepts of: passed, failed and skipped.
 With beach-day we add an additional concept of not run.
 Basically this means that a test was not executed at all because a previous test had failed.

-As jasmine does not support these abilities we introduce the JasmineAsyncEnv class also referred to as the environment.
+As jasmine does not support these abilities natively we introduce the JasmineAsyncEnv class also referred to as the environment to help accomplish them.

-We can use an environment to wrap tests so they will only execute if the previous tests have all passed.
-We can also use an environment to store information from tests to be used in later tests.
+We can use an environment to wrap test functions so they will only execute if all the tests before it have passed.
+Additionally we can also use the environment to share information from tests to another.

 Lets create a new test file example of this at `tests/demo2-test.js`:
 ```javascript